Astoritin/VBMetaDisguiser/README.md

 4. **`all=`、`system=`、`boot=`、`vendor=`**: all means all the partitions use the same value, as system means system partition security patch, so are boot and vendor.
 5. **`props_slay`**: remove ordered properties, it is set as `false` by default.
 6. **`props_list`**: a system properties list to remove system properties forever.
-> supports multi-line, one per line, please enclose the item in double quotation marks
+> supports multi-line, one per line, please enclose the items in double quotation marks.
+For example: `props_list="persist.a persist.b persist.c"`
+- To apply properties removal, you need to reboot your device once or twice.
+> This is NOT a bug.
+According to how resetprop works, you have to do it.
+You may see item `Property Modified (10)` in detector Native Test if only reboot once.
+- These properties will be back (restored) as setting `props_slay=false` and finishing reboot or uninstalling VBMeta Disguiser in normal way
+- NOTICE: properties backup file are located in `/data/adb/vbmetadisguiser/logs/slain_prop.prop`, please do NOT remove it casually
+> WARN: if you remove it, these properties will be lost forever, which means you can only unroot and root again to restore properties
+7. **`install_recovery_slay`**: Delete install-recovery.sh (Systemlessly), disabled by default
+8. **`addon_d_slay=true`**：Delete addon.d directory (Systemlessly)，disabled by default
-7. Since v1.2.6, you can configure security patch date in `/data/adb/vbmetadisguiser/vbmeta.conf` too.
+9. Since v1.2.6, you can configure security patch date in `/data/adb/vbmetadisguiser/vbmeta.conf` too.

 NOTICE: TrickyStore's configuration (`/data/adb/tricky_store/security_patch.txt`) has the highest priority, with VBMeta Disguiser's built-in configuration (`/data/adb/vbmetadisguiser/vbmeta.conf`) coming second